melvinhe/HealthChain/README.md

 `npm install`

+### HealthChainClient
+Make sure you have python installed on your computer.

+1. Clone this repository to your local machine.

+2. Open a terminal or command prompt and navigate to the project's `HealthChainCLient` directory.

+3. Run the following command to install the necessary dependencies:

+`pip install -r requirements.txt`

 ## Running the App

-Once you have completed the installation steps, you can now run the React app locally.
+Once you have completed the installation steps, you can now run the app locally.

-1. In the terminal or command prompt, navigate to the project's root directory if you haven't done so already.
+1. In the terminal or command prompt, navigate to `decentra-app` root directory

-2. Use the following command to start the development server:
+2. Use the following command to start front-end server:

 `npm start`

 3. After running the command, the app should open automatically in your default web browser.
 If it doesn't, you can access it by visiting [http://localhost:3000](http://localhost:3000) in your browser.

-4. You should now see the app running and be able to interact with it.
+4. Change directories to `HealthChainClient`

+5. Use the following command to start the back-end server:

+`python app.py`

+6. Start Gear Node with the command `./gear`.
+The setup instructions are [here](https://wiki.gear-tech.io/docs/node/setting-up)

 ## Building for Production